 I guess that the idea with Aly is that they are parallel processes; they need each other, and they push each other and they…

 Poetry opens up the potential for politics, and often politics closes the potential of poetry.

 This goes into the thing Deleuze wrote about the politician versus the poetician (he didn’t use the word ‘poetician’ but I did) and the differences between the two actors, and how they work in the network.
 The poet has a place or continues to forge a space withinside the field, which resonates with others.
 This then continues to resonate with others because it talks to the human, it talks to the ecology, talks to the resonant field, talks to the land, talks to the indigenous knowledge.
 If we’re only ever working in politics with the big P as we know it – economics, efficiency, identity, solidity, structure, law, violence – those things are shut down and out.

 But this is not a binary, right?

-No. It is around the notion of the of the processual, fluid, transversal, active force-field of creativity and potency, which is really our social order, and that the political mechanisms that I just described are launched on top of that, and we think that they are our reality.
+No. It is around the notion of the processual, fluid, transversal, active force-field of creativity and potency, which is really our social order, and that the political mechanisms that I just described are launched on top of that, and we think that they are our reality.
 But we also know within our human that they’re not.
 And we, kind of ironically, allow ourselves to participate in those structures in order to have a position in the world, in order to have an identity, a role, and something which ‘pays’ us to live.

 Again, this goes back to why the push and the force around the other project (UBI).
 Which is creating space for people to create.
 Forging the conditions.